stepleton/NeoWidEx/MANUAL.md

-As it carries out the format, NeoWidEx interrogates the Widget for the fine head offset chosen by the servo's automatic track following facility (as ordered by the `Set_AutoOffset` commands).
+As it carries out the format, NeoWidEx interrogates the Widget for the fine head offset chosen by the servo's automatic track following facility (as ordered by the `Set_AutoOffset` command).
 If this offset is larger than `$10`, NeoWidEx observes that the offset is getting large, which may be a harbinger of future problems.